Skip to main content Skip to page footer

 Yes, the Commission expects to hold three sets of public hearings.
 The hearings will take place at 395 Wellington Street, in Ottawa, in Salon A.

 The preliminary hearings took place from January 29 – February 2, 2024.
-Information from these hearings is available on the Public Hearings page of the Commission’s website.
+The second set of public hearings were held in March and April, 2024.
+Information from these hearings, including transcripts and documents introduced into evidence, is available on the Public Hearings and Documents pages.

 The preliminary hearings were mandated by Clause (a)(i) D of the Commission’s Terms of Reference.
 They took place over five days starting on January 29, 2024.
 They focused on National Security Confidentiality (NSC).
 The purpose of the NSC hearings was to identify the best ways to address the challenge of making as much of the information received by the Commission as possible public in its hearings and reports, when much of that information will originate from classified documents and sources.